harrylam174/Calculator/README.md

 -  Advanced (power, logarithm, factorial)
 -  Basic trigonometric functions (sin, cos, tan)

+## Known Issues

+-  (Dec 27, 2024) Operations related to equation validation & conversion has not been tested yet (so it may not compile or can be wrong)

 ## More Information

 -  The `precedence.h` file store the rank order of math operations/functions, and functions on comparing order of precedence
 -  The `equation.h` file store functions on equation validation (correct parenthesis, correct unary/binary application, etc.), conversion (to postfix), and evaluation on postfix
 -  The `error.h` file store all error messages that math operations can occur.